DEIM-Management-System/Manual/forPresenter_en.md

 17. After presentation, you may receive questions about your study on the bulletin board for each session.
 Try to reply them.

 ### Important notice
-- 発表者がプレゼン中（コンテンツを共有中）に，他の人がコンテンツを共有してしまうと，発表者の共有が停止されてしまうので，座長に指名されてからコンテンツの共有を開始してください．
+- If a new sharing screen is started during the another sharing screen is on going, the precedent sharing screen is terminated.
+Thus, each presenter needs to start her/his sharing screen after the guide from the session chair.
 - **Regarding how DEIM treats "NO SHOW"**
 	- **In DEIM 2022, a presentation is recognized as completed when one of its authors BOTH "makes a presentation in the Webex session" AND "attends Q and A in the oVice venue."
 Otherwise, it's treated as "NO SHOW."**
-	- **The paper of "NO SHOW" will be removed from the program and not be included in the formal proceedings of the DEIM forum.**
+	- **The paper of "NO SHOW" will be removed from the program and not be included in the proceedings of the DEIM forum.**
 - DEIM organizers don't record the presentations. **Recording presentations are not allowed.**
 - Important notices through the DEIM forum period will be shown at the top of [DEIM portal](https://cms.dbsj.org/deim2022/program/).